yosamac/nerdsletter-subscription/README.md

-# Public Service
+# Subscription Service

-API gateway
+ Micro-service that take care of management of subscriptions.

 ## Getting Started